UrMuseStore/Muse-Templates/README.md

 # Muse-Templates
 Discover helpful tips for the Adobe Muse templates made by UrMuse.

+Discover our Muse templates at https://www.urmuse.com/muse-templates/.